abbyazari/abbyazari.github.io/_pages/join.md

   Multiple projects are availiable including non-parametric models of the solar wind, merging physics-based models with machine learning estimation, and planetary aurorae studies.

-  Interested candidates should email aazari+msc <at> ualberta <dot> ca with the subject line YourLastName_MSc_App (e.g. Devi_MSc_App, Smith_MSc_App etc) and 1) a short (<1 page) description of why you are interested in the positon and your qualifications, 2) your CV or résumé, and 3) a copy of your unoffical transcripts.
+  Interested candidates should email aazari+msc <at> ualberta <dot> ca with the subject line YourLastName_MSc_App (e.g. Devi_MSc_App, Smith_MSc_App etc) and:
+  - a short (<1 page) description of why you are interested in the positon and your qualifications
+  - your CV or résumé
+  - a copy of your unofficial transcripts

 Applications are reviewed until the position is filled.

 - Post Doctoral and Visitor Funding Opportunities